Module 4: Challenges and Risks

 a.
 Zero-Knowledge Proofs (ZKPs)

 Zero-Knowledge Proofs allow one party to prove the validity of a statement to another without revealing the underlying data.
+In practice, this means a transaction can be validated on the blockchain without exposing specific details such as the sender, receiver, or transaction amount.

-In a blockchain-based supply chain, AI can verify product authenticity without accessing sensitive supplier details.
+- Use Case: In a blockchain-based supply chain, AI can verify product authenticity without accessing sensitive supplier details.

 b.
 Federated Learning on Blockchain